Robinhood trading app hiring ‘hundreds’ in job ramp-up

 Continue Reading Below

-The company plans to add over a hundred new positions in Southlake, Texas and Tempe, Arizona by the end of 2020 after being “encouraged to see more people get started investing over the past several months” as noted in a blog post earlier this week.
+The company plans to add more than a hundred positions in Southlake, Texas, and Tempe, Arizona, by the end of 2020 after being “encouraged to see more people get started investing over the past several months” company officials wrote in blog post earlier this week.

 WALL STREET SUITS ARE MAD AT ME.
 I DON'T CARE, I'M BEATING THEM LIKE A DRUM: BARSTOOL SPORTS FOUNDER

-A company spokesperson tells FOX Business, “There is a wealth of highly skilled and trained registered financial representatives that will play an important role as we continue to scale and improve our customer support experience” while also noting the company’s efforts “in expanding informational and educational resources to help customers learn more about the markets and investing and make more informed decisions.”
+“There is a wealth of highly skilled and trained registered financial representatives that will play an important role as we continue to scale and improve our customer support experience," a company spokesperson told FOX Business,

+The company has also expanded informational and educational resources to help customers learn more about the markets and investing to make more informed decisions, the spokesperson added.

 RETAIL INVESTORS SCOOPED UP THESE STOCKS IN JULY

-Coming off a fresh round of fundraising nearing $300 million, which now values the company around $8.6 billion, there are also plans to continue expanding in the U.S. in areas including Denver, CO, and Lake Mary, FL the company noted.
-Currently, the majority of the 1,000 or so employees work at the Menlo Park, California headquarters.
+The company is not valued at about $8.6 billion after a fresh round of fundraising brought in about $300 million.
+Now company officials plan to continue expanding in the United States in areas including Denver, Colo., and Lake Mary, Fla., according to the company.
+The majority of the company's 1,000 or so employees work at the headquarters in Menlo Park, Calif.

 The hunt for ‘Registered Customer Experience Representatives’, as noted in one job posting, requires candidates to aspire to “Drive continuous improvement to delight customers” and lists qualifications including understanding “financial services and the stock market” as well as “FINRA Series 7 and 63 Licenses.”
+No salary range was disclosed.

-Robinhood is experiencing explosive growth recently leapfrogging TD Ameritrade, Interactive Brokers, Charles Schwab and E*Trade, which is being acquired by Morgan Stanley, in Daily Average Revenue Trades, known as DARTS for short, which hit 4.31 million as reported by Bloomberg.
+Recently, Robinhood has grown growth explosively.
+The company leapfrogged TD Ameritrade, Interactive Brokers, Charles Schwab and E*Trade, which is being acquired by Morgan Stanley, in Daily Average Revenue Trades, known as DARTS for short, which hit 4.31 million as reported by Bloomberg.

 |Ticker